cessen/openexr-rs/README.md

 ## Status

 This repo currently works on at least Linux, but may work on other OS's as well.
 You will need OpenEXR and zlib installed on your system.
-You can specify the prefixes the libraries are installed to with the OPENEXR_DIR and ZLIB_DIR environment variables.
-If unset, pkgconfig will be used to try to find the libraries automatically.
+You can specify the prefixes the libraries are installed to with the ILMBASE_DIR, OPENEXR_DIR, and ZLIB_DIR environment variables.
+Depending on how your OpenEXR was built, you may need to set OPENEXR_LIB_SUFFIX to a value such as "2_2".
+If an _DIR variable is unset, pkgconfig will be used to try to find the corresponding library automatically.

 The beginnings of bindings to the scanline input/output classes are there and partially working.
 These bindings are not yet useful for anything,